alexanderlarsen/Saneject/README.md

 ```

 > ⚠️ Mermaid diagrams don’t render in the GitHub mobile app.
 Use a browser to see them properly.

-#### Manually creating a proxy

-`FromProxy()` always reuses a single proxy asset per type project-wide.
-For advanced cases (like different resolution strategies per object), you can add more manually:

-Right-click any `MonoScript` that implements one or more interfaces and select Select **Generate Proxy Object**.

-This creates:

-- A proxy script for the class.
-- A proxy `ScriptableObject` asset in `Assets/Generated` (path is configurable in settings).

-Or write the stub manually and create the proxy `ScriptableObject` with **right-click project folders → Create → Saneject → Proxy**.

 Example interface: